A breakdown of adult

 Emotional Self Control

-You can’t seem to manage your own emotions
+On the list of adult ADHD symptoms = you can’t seem to manage your own emotions.

 - You often get more upset than is “normal” for the situation